cited/Leaflet-WordPress-Plugin/readme.txt

 That's all.

-You will also have a "Add MapFig Map" button above your editor for pages and posts.
+You will also have a "Add AcuGIS Map" button above your editor for pages and posts.

 For basic usage and tutorials, please see [MapFig Leaflet Maps Plugin Docs](https://www.acugis.com/leaflet-map-plugin/docs/)